Stebin-17/DATAZOIDS/README.md

 **Theme**

 The datazzoids is specially designed for the Data science students and it carries aroound 10 question related to the field of Data science.
 The Quiz app is designed in such a way that each question carries around 15 seconds.

+**Files**

+This project consists of 4 different files required for the smooth functioning of the program.
+1. Login.java- This page is designed for the login page where the students have to type their name and enter into the quiz page.
+2. Rules.java- followed by the login page is the Rules page where the instruction for the candidates are mentioned before starting the exam
+3. Quiz.java- This file contains the core concept of the whole application.
+This is the file which consists of all the required question and options.
+The timer option is also provided so that the students can't cheat in particular questions.
+4. Scores.java - This is the file where the students score on the test is displayed.
+It also has the return option where the students can go back and re attempt the question.